 Every Friday, we select a few articles from the week that we think are worth your time as a construction financial manager (CFM).
-We look for compelling articles not only about financial topics, but about business, technology, and…Read More
+We look for compelling articles not only about financial topics, but about business, technology, and life, that challenges you to think about your role as a CFM…Read More

 Pay When Paid ArticlesRSS feed for this section

 Construction contracts are oftentimes lengthy and complicated.
 The contracts underlying a construction project form the basis of the relationships between the signing parties, and provide an outline to how the project will go.
-A…Read More
+A review of the contract not only provides insight into the work to be performed and its…Read More

 Every day, credit professionals are challenged to handle sensitive financial situations for businesses.
 They are trusted to analyze complex situations and to make an educated judgment about how to financially interact with other companies.
 This is a big job.
-It can…Read More
+It can make drastic impacts on a company; that is, drastically good, or…Read More

 Have you ever come across the words “Pay-When-Paid” or “Pay-If-Paid” in your construction contracts?